 I’ve mentioned before that I don’t decorate much for holidays, but one thing I do like to do for each big holiday is spend some time crafting with my kids.
 I like projects that are fairly easy and don’t require tons of supplies.
-I’ve found tutorials for 20 adorable Easter crafts that are simple enough for kids AND cute enough to double as Easter decor.
-Here they are:
+I’ve found tutorials for 20 adorable Easter crafts for kids that are simple and cute.

 1. These adorable glitter dot eggs from Parents Magazine are so easy they’re foolproof – just add glue dots to your eggs and roll in glitter.
 From Parents Magazine.